e14n/databank-disk/README.md

 cause name conflicts, and because it sounds like something a 1960s robot would say.

+As a note: I've used this library for a couple of big projects, and mostly it just works.

 # License

 Copyright 2011, 2012, StatusNet Inc.